Purpose and Integrity for Sustainable Success in Turbulent Times

 Intent to control the world will fail:

-the world is a spiritual vessel outside control;
+the world is a vessel outside control;

 trying to rule means ruining it;

-trying to control means losing it.
+trying to hold means losing it.

-Some go first; others follow;
+Some lead; others follow;

 Therefore, skilled leaders avoid